greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/INSERT.html.md

 output\_name
 :   A name to use for a returned column.

+To insert data into a partitioned table, you specify the root partitioned table, the table created with the `CREATE TABLE` command.
+You also can specify a leaf partition in an `INSERT` command.
+An error is returned if the data is not valid for the specified leaf partition.
+Specifying a table that is not a leaf partition in the `INSERT` command is not supported.
+Execution of other DML commands such as `UPDATE` and `DELETE` on any child table of a partitioned table is not supported.
+These commands must be run on the root partitioned table, the table created with the `CREATE TABLE` command.

+For a partitioned table, all the child tables are locked during the `INSERT` operation when the Global Deadlock Detector is not enabled \(the default\).
+Only some of the leaf partitions are locked when the Global Deadlock Detector is enabled.
+For information about the Global Deadlock Detector, see [Global Deadlock Detector](../../admin_guide/dml.html#topic_gdd).

 ## <a id="section5a"></a>ON CONFLICT Clause

 The optional `ON CONFLICT` clause specifies an alternative action to raising a unique violation or exclusion constraint violation error.
 For each individual row proposed for insertion, either the insertion proceeds, or, if an arbiter constraint or index specified by conflict\_target is violated, the alternative conflict\_action is taken. `ON CONFLICT DO NOTHING` simply avoids inserting a row as its alternative action. `ON CONFLICT DO UPDATE` updates the existing row that conflicts with the row proposed for insertion as its alternative action.

 conflict\_target can perform unique index inference.
 When performing inference, it consists of one or more index\_column\_name columns and/or index\_expression expressions, and an optional index\_predicate.
 All table\_name unique indexes that, without regard to order, contain exactly the conflict\_target-specified columns/expressions are inferred \(chosen\) as arbiter indexes.
 If an index\_predicate is specified, it must, as a further requirement for inference, satisfy arbiter indexes.
 Note that this means a non-partial unique index \(a unique index without a predicate\) will be inferred \(and thus used by `ON CONFLICT`\) if such an index satisfying every other criteria is available.
 If an attempt at inference is unsuccessful, Greenplum Database raises an error.